Mead Johnson Nutrition has issued a recall for Nutramigen Powder infant formula in 12.6 and 19.8oz cans.

 Get monthly benefits for healthy food

 Through WIC you can also get monthly benefits for healthy foods like milk, cereal, fruits and vegetables.
-You get extra foods if you are fully breastfeeding and participate in WIC.
+You get extra foods if you are fully breast and chest feeding and participate in WIC.
 You can also get:

 - Iron-fortified formula for non-breastfed babies